jedahan/zr/readme.md

         add       add plugin to init file
         help      Prints this message or the help of the given subcommand(s) list      list plugins
-        reset     delete init file
+        load      load all plugins in a single command reset     delete init file
         update    update plugins